Breathing to Reduce Stress and Blood Pressure

 Guided slow breathing to reduce stress and blood pressure

-There are five sets of tracks, with breathing prompts for different breathing paces, which are available to buy as digital downloads.
+There are five sets of tracks, with breathing prompts for different breathing paces.

 The fastest (and probably closest to your natural breathing rate) is 10 breaths per minute (that’s ten breaths in, ten breaths out).
 Then there’s 8, 6, 5, and 4 per minute.
 So you can gradually work your way down to slower and slower breathing rates as you get more used to it, for deeper relaxation.